SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/ScrollSettings/ScrollStatus/README.md

 #ScrollStatus Sample

-This sample demonstrate how to change the scroll offsets at runtime.
-In this sample scroll offset values changed through button click.
+This sample demonstrates how to change the scroll offsets at runtime.
+In this sample, the scroll offset values changes through a button click.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/scrollsettings?theme=fluent